What video player are most publishers using?

 Video Ad Optimization

-In this detailed blog post, we’ll take a closer look at the different video players available to publishers in the market, compare their features (comparison table included), look at video ad serving, different video ad units, and even the pitfalls of ad serving.
+In this detailed blog post, we’ll examine the different video players available to publishers in the market, compare their features (a comparison table is included), examine video ad serving, different video ad units, and even the pitfalls of ad serving.

-If you are currently working with Google Ad Exchange, we’ve included a section providing best practices for video ad serving as well.
+If you are currently working with Google Ad Exchange, we’ve included a section providing best practices for video ad serving.
 Let’s begin!

 JW player

-The JW player is one of the most used web-based players that support a wide range of formats (HLS, VAST 3.0, VPAID 2.0) and integrates with most of the major ad networks.
+The JW player is one of the most used web-based players.
+It supports a wide range of formats (HLS, VAST 3.0, VPAID 2.0) and integrates with most of the major ad networks.

 Find out more about VPAID vs VAST here.

-JW player clients include Amazon, Vice, Univision, Fox, and many more.
-JW player in collaboration with SpotX has recently introduced native Header bidding (video) for monetization of content being served using JW player.
+JW Player clients include Amazon, Vice, Univision, Fox, and many more.
+In collaboration with SpotX, JW Player has recently introduced native Header bidding (video) to monetize content served using JW Player.

-Demo & sample player implementations can be found here, to get an idea of the player capabilities and functional aspects.
+You can find demo and sample player implementations here to get an idea of the player’s capabilities and functional aspects.

-• 4k video playback support on HTML5 mode
+• 4k video playback support in HTML5 mode

 • 60FPS video playback support